 Wade was suddenly aware of the different groups around this railway.
-There were the workers, there were the landowners, and then there could even be outlaws or Native Americans all who might have reason to be upset with the railway.
+There were the workers, there were the landowners, and there might even be outlaws or Native Americans—all of whom might have reason to be upset with the railway.

-Last, and most importantly there were the bosses, who he was supposed to be working for.
+Last, and most importantly, there were the bosses, who he was supposed to be working for.

 “I promise I’ll get to the bottom of everything, ma’am,” Wade said.